Ajita369/Full-stack-Expense-Tracker/README.md

 - No pagination: list is unpaginated for simplicity.
 - No authentication/authorization: single-user scope.
 - No external migration tool: schema initialized in code during startup.
-- No deployment infrastructure in repo: local-first implementation.

 ## Future Enhancements